eippertlab/hfo-cns/README.md

     related statistics

 # Required Software
-All scripts run with python 3.9 and MNE 1.0.3,  for an extensive list of required packages see [requirements.txt](requirements.txt).
+All scripts run with python 3.9 and MNE 1.0.3,  for a detailed list of required packages see [requirements.txt](requirements.txt).